Last updated: June 28th 2021

 - You may review information about you and change your sharing settings (section 3.1 (Privacy – Settings for Visibility & Sharing)) in your ORCID Record by logging into your ORCID Record.
 If you think that any information in your Record is wrong, we strive to give you ways to update it quickly or delete it, subject to legitimate business or legal purposes, including the Dispute Procedure outlined below in section 9.0 (Transparency, Disputed Records and Removal of Data.)

-- You may not directly edit data provided by another source that you have given permission as a Trusted Party.
+- You may not directly edit data provided by another source that you have given permission as a Trusted Organization.
 However, you may change the item’s visibility, delete the incorrect data, or make your own corrected version of data.

 - You may make your personal data on ORCID sites “invisible” to the public by setting the visibility of all data items other than the ORCID identifier to “Only Me.”